 I never thought I would relate to the generation of people who witnessed the new, enthusiastic slogan-walkers disrupting everything left and right in the name of the bright future.
 But I am witnessing it, and it’s trippy!

 What do you tell a person who is tragically misled and endearingly human?
 What do you tell a person who is marching forward like the king of the world without realizing that there is probably nothing waiting for him where he is going?
 Do you tell him anything?
 Will his great grandchildren take care of things and tell him that his ideas have expired, and that his leaders have used him – but that they still love him for having lived though a grand deception?

 So many questions, so few answers.
 The tragedy!
 Beautiful culture being lost in marches.
 So many unique, oddly-shaped, non-algorithmic and non-sloganizable people being beaten into dullness for no reason at all other than somebody else’s misguided POV!

-The tragedy, oh the tragedy of buying into other people’s mercenary narratives packages as the Tale of Progress…
+The tragedy, oh the tragedy of buying into other people’s mercenary narratives packaged as the Tale of Progress…

 Photo credit: sovposters.ru